 Emken is known internationally as an authority on the nutrition, metabolic properties and the analysis of food oils and dietary fat.
 He has presented over a hundred invited lectures at national/international meetings, has published over 140 publications and holds several patents.
 In addition to the Supelco/Nicholas Pelick Award, he has presented the Kauffman Memorial Lecture and received the AOCS Bailey Medal, AOCS Fellowship and the Illinois Soybean Association Service Award.
 In 1989 Emken and his research group were recognized by a USDA Distinguished Award.
 Emken is the recipient of the AOCS Ralph Holman Award (2013) for his contributions to health and nutrition and service to the health/nutrition division.
 After his retirement in 1997, Emken established a consulting business for the medical and food industries.

 Edwin N. Frankel (Born 1928).
 The 2007 recipient received his BSc from Michigan State University in 1950 and received his MSc and Ph.D. degrees from UC Davis.
 He began his career at the Northern Regional Laboratory and remained there until 1960 when he accepted a position at Proctor and Gamble.
 As industry often discourages publishing of research results, Frankel returned to Peoria several years later (1962) where he remained until his retirement from government service in 1988.
 During the first half of his career in Peoria, Frankel’s work involved flavor problems related to soybean oil usage and oxidation of fats and oils.
 In the early 1970s the emphasis at USDA shifted from edible oils to industrial applications.
-Although successful in his new assignment, his interests in oxidation remained strong and, when Al Tappel invited him to join the group UC Davis, Frankel decided to shift his career to academia.
+Although successful in his new assignment, his interests in oxidation remained strong and, when Al Tappel invited him to join the group at UC Davis, Frankel decided to shift his career to academia.

-Frankel has published nearly 300 papers and patents many of which come from UC Davis.
+Frankel published nearly 300 papers and patents many of which came from UC Davis.
 During the 1990 to 2010 era, he was one of the most highly cited authors in food and agricultural chemistry.
 While at USDA, Frankel reported the preparation and characterization of pure fatty hydroperoxides, tocopherol oxidation in soybean oil, hydrogenation of oils with homogeneous catalysts and preparation of oxo products by hydroformylation of oleic acid with rhodium catalysts.
 His early work focused on the use of liquid chromatography to isolate dimers from oxidized fats and oils.
 He received two superior service awards from USDA and was the recipient of the AOCS Bailey Award in 1985.